-In the event that an executive's employment is terminated because the Company elects not to renew the initial or extended term of the employment agreement, then the executive will be entitled to receive the same payments and benefits described above for a termination without cause or for good reason.
-The executive's right to receive the severance payments and benefits described above is subject to his delivery of an effective general release of claims in favor of the Company.
+In the event that a named executive officer's employment is terminated because the Company elects not to renew the term of the restated employment agreement, then the named executive officer will be entitled to receive the same payments and benefits described above for a termination without cause or for good reason.
+The named executive officer's right to receive the severance payments and benefits described above is subject to his delivery of an effective general release of claims in favor of the Company.